 3. Apps that need an advanced Bluetooth feature.
 Although Flutter has its plugin for Bluetooth, FlutterBlue, it is not mature enough to provide complex Bluetooth solutions.

-Overall, the advantages of the Flutter framework outweigh its disadvantages.
+Overall, the advantages of the Flutter framework for app development outweigh its disadvantages.
 Backed by Google, it is quickly strengthening its position to become something more than a ‘promising future’.
 It is worth considering when an app is required quickly for both iOS and Android.
 The resulting apps will be almost native-like, and widgets will make them indistinguishable for both platforms.

 Cross-platform mobile development is arguably the most popular trend in software development.
 It is not a universal solution, though, because the approach to any product development is different and depends on budget, time-constraints, and business objectives.
 Some business ideas may be strictly iOS-oriented, some would glean the benefits of both mobile platforms, and some can work with the simplest web application possible.